tstuefe/docs/build-ojdk-on-windows.md

 This is a short description of how I build OpenJDK on Windows, as of today (2018-06-28).

-_Disclaimer: This describes the setup I have worked with and know will work.
-Many more variants - different toolchains, windows versions, Visual Studio versions - may and probably will work too but are outside the scope of this document._
+_Disclaimer: This setup I have worked with and know it will work.
+Other variants - different toolchains, Windows versions, Visual Studio versions - may and probably will work too but are outside the scope of this document._

 ### Prerequisites